 Before you start performing your first solo or lick, using effects pedals and distortion, you need to know a few important things about rock guitar, what makes it different to other styles, and how it's played.

 Choose a hard pointed plectrum.
 When you hit a string, it twists.
 A flexible pick tends to twist more.
 It’ll start to bend on the string, drastically increasing the action time.
 A hard plectrum twists less and therefore reduces the action time, The pointed end will give you more precision and it will also reduce how much the plectrum rubs against the string.

 The orientation of the pick is also important.
 In fact, how you hold your plectrum is one of the most important guitar techniques, especially when it comes to strumming or playing a guitar solo or lick.

-You need to reduce the attack time on fast rhythms commonly found in rock music.
+You need to reduce the attack time on fast rhythms commonly found in rock, hard rock and metal music.
 It should be angled at around 45° from the direction you’re playing.
 This is great for playing guitar solos and a single string.

 The position of your right hand, if you’re right-handed, or left hand, if you’re left-handed is essential.
 You need to place it near the bridge in order to reduce the vibration on the string and gain more precision.

 In rock rhythms, you often dampen the noise from the strings by placing your palm on the string by the bridge.
 It’s all in the wrist.
 Your right arm shouldn’t move.
 That’s why you need a supple wrist for quick movements without cramping up.